neovim/neovim/MAINTAIN.md

       as described for Lua features.
     - `vim.deprecate(…, 'x.y.z')` where major version `x` is greater than the current Nvim major version, is always treated as _soft_ deprecation.
-2. Be _hard_ deprecated in a following a release in which it was soft deprecated.
+2. Be _hard_ deprecated in a release following the release in which it was soft deprecated.
     - Use of the deprecated feature will still work but should issue a warning.
     - Features implemented in C will need bespoke implementations to communicate to users that the feature is deprecated.